Long time solutions for quasi-linear Hamiltonian perturbations of Schr\"odinger and Klein-Gordon equations on tori: Energy estimates

 \subsubsection{Estimates of non-resonant terms}

-In Proposition \ref{lem:basicenergyKG} we provide a precise structure of the term $\mathcal{B}(t)$ of degree $4$ in \eqref{basicenergyKG}.
+In Proposition \ref{lem:basicenergyKG} we provided a precise structure of the term $\mathcal{B}(t)$ of degree $4$ in \eqref{basicenergyKG}.
 In this section we show that, actually, $\mathcal{B}(t)$ satisfies better bounds with respect to a general quartic multilinear maps by using that it is \emph{non-resonant}.
-We need the following.
+We state the main result of this section.